ALL ABOUT VEGETABLES

 Root vegetables deserve special mention and are often ignored.
 They have been staple foods in most civilizations for thousands of years.
 Roots are among the most concentrated sources of vitamins and minerals available to us.

-Carrots, leeks, onions (white, yellow, green and red), shallots, scallions, daikon (white radish) and turnips are the best.
+With each meal eat carrots, leeks, onions (white, yellow, green and red), shallots, scallions, daikon (white radish) are the best.

 Yang.
 Roots are more yang in macrobiotic terms because they grow underground.
 This quality is very beneficial for everyone today.
 Roots also store very well, which helps if you do not enjoy shopping every few days.